 The Paralympic Sport of Boccia

 The game is enjoyed by all abilities because the ball can be either thrown, kicked or rolled using a guiding device.
 Find details of boccia sites listed below including clubs and organisations for you to get involved in and enjoy the sport.
+Find Boccia clubs and associations as well as the rules of the game and related sites of interested listed in this busy section of ABLEize.

 The official England Boccia organisation providing details of the game and how it is played along with the rules, images and how to get involved.